codemucker/tool-manager/.llm/rules/bash.rules.md

 - Integration tests go into tests/integration
 - Tests are run via `tm-dev-tests` (run inside bash and be sure to `source TM_HOME/.bashrc`)
 - A shell linter 'shellcheck', can be run via `tm-dev-shellcheck`.
 This will find all the files, or pass the path of the file to check as a singular arg `tm-dev-shellcheck <path/to/file>`
 - New code **must** include tests.
-Retrofit tests where you can, or where there are bugs
+Retrofit tests where you can, or where there are bugs.
+Do NOT remove existing tests ever.

 ## 8. Focus
 - Focus on the task at hand.
 Don't go re-write and re-implement or re-design existing code, unless explictely instructed to by the user, or it's required for a feature.